 This database is in mature status.
 While the data is presented in current-year geography, all supply- and demand-related estimates remain vintage 2017.

 Esri's U.S. Retail MarketPlace data provides a direct comparison between retail sales and consumer spending by industry and measures the gap between supply and demand.
-This database includes retail sales by industry to households and retail potential or spending by households.
+This database includes retail sales by industry to households as well as retail potential or spending by households.

-Esri's U.S. Retail MarketPlace data helps organizations to accurately measure retail activity by trade area and to compare retail sales to consumer spending by NAICS industry classification such as the following:
+Esri's U.S. Retail MarketPlace data helps organizations accurately measure retail activity by trade area and compare retail sales to consumer spending by NAICS industry classification such as the following:

 - Food and drink

 See the Understanding the Leakage/Surplus Factor section below for more information.